-Relaxing In The Buddhist Town of Sethan, Or Trying A Snow Activity: Perhaps my other favorite in Himachal and a must not miss, if you’re visiting Manali, Sethan is definitely a place for slow travellers – at least during winters, when the snow still claimed the ground and any movement beyond this tiny Buddhist town, was pretty much impossible.
+Relaxing In The Buddhist Town of Sethan, Or Trying A Snow Activity: Perhaps my other favorite in Himachal and a must not miss, if you’re visiting Manali, Sethan is definitely a place for slow travellers – at least during winters, when the snow has still claimed the ground and any movement beyond this tiny Buddhist town, is impossible.
 From Sethan, one can see the towering Dhauladhar ranges surrounding the village, and the river Beas flowing right next to it – perhaps a few thousand feet down.
-If the idea of a vacation is all about relaxing, unwinding and revitalizing yourself, then Sethan, in Himachal Pradesh, is the place to visit.
+If the idea of a vacation is all about relaxing, unwinding and revitalizing, then Sethan, in Himachal Pradesh, is the place to visit.

 Experiencing Tibetan Culture In Mcleod Ganj: Also known as the ‘little Lhasa’, McLeod Ganj is the residence of His Holiness the Dalai Lama and the site of Tibetan government in exile.
 Come here to stay under the blissful company of Buddhist monks and realise how Tibet is being rebuilt, in its true, more conscious form, outside the borders of Tibet.
 McLeod Ganj lies few kilometres north of the much popular town of Dharamshala.